djdagovs/rcInstaller/README.md

 # rcInstaller

 rcInstaller is a quick installer for rocket.chat that will do the work for you.
+It will get you up and running with a rocket.chat server in about 6 minutes.
 So you can spend your valuable time doing something else.
 It is currently built to run and install on Ubuntu linux.

-rcInstaller will install rocket.chat, nginx, letsencrypt.
+rcInstaller will install rocket.chat, nginx, letsencrypt, and configure a firewall for server.
 After doing such, it will configure nginx to act as a proxy with a free SSL cert from letsencrypt.

 # Install it now!